Code-Institute-Submissions/ksngo-Project2/README.md

     6. I have gone through each types of filter options (e.g. town, street, year, room, storey, floor area, flat model) and generate results by clicking 'Results in descending price' ,'Next 50 results', 'Results in ascending price' and 'Reset' buttons.
 The results returned to table are as what I have chosen and arranged in price order corresponding to the 'Results' button pressed.
 I have checked the checkboxes in the table to plot markers to the map and the markers appear fine.
 The pop-out information is able to carry the respective table's row result and show upon within the pop-out box.
 And, the markers shows on top of the correct block and street name.

 2. Different browsers and screen sizes:
+    1. The map is unable to render itself on microsoft Edge and firefox.
+It is able to show map on google Chrome.
+    2. The website is able to transform its content with no major issue to width of 300px and above.
+I have discussed the main changes for mobile responsiveness in the above section on Mobile Responsive.

 3. Bugs/problems:
     1. If the results call for the similar block and street name, the marker will lay on top each other depending which is called last.
 This also spells for future feature to address this by checking for similar block and street name results amongst the 50 results, and group the info and make the info availble within a scrollable pop-out box of the marker.
     2. The nominatim API may return a general latitude and longtitude for street name for ambiguous cases.
 For this example, I shall use blk 601 and street name Ang Mo Kio Ave 5.
-As shown in image, blk 601 has also adjacent Yio Chu Kang Road near it.
+As shown in image, blk 601 has also adjacent Yio Chu Kang Road near it. **It's something pending for me to look into.**

     ![Image](myfile.jpg)

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
-- Different values for environment variables (Heroku Config Vars)?
-- Different configuration files?
-- Separate git branch?

-In addition, if it is not obvious, you should also describe how to run your code locally.
+My website is hosted with github.

 ## Credits

-### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

-### Media
-- The photos used in this site were obtained from ...
+Credits to Code Institute for this readme-template.
+Credits to the technologies or code references mentioned above.

-### Acknowledgements
+### Content/Media

-- I received inspiration for this project from X
+The geocoder.png file is obtained from the geocoder leaflet plugin link.
+The resales data source is from data.gov.sg.
+The remaining content is original unless the technologies used mentioned above.